 Development Squad Trials

-Development trials take place on the last Friday of every month at Park Road Pool and trialists should be on poolside ready to get in the water at 6pm.
+Development trials take place on the last Friday of every month at Park Road Pool and the last Thursday of month at Tottenham Green (to join development squad at TG only).
+Trialists should be on poolside ready to get in the water at 6pm.
 Swimmers must wear a swimming costume and hat, goggles may be worn.

 They will need to show that they are able to perform all 4 strokes competently.
 For information about to what expect at a trial click here Pre-requirements criteria for Development Squad Trials 2016